dburger/algorithms/interleaving-strings/README.md

 limits but is shown here as it provides the basis for the following dynamic programming solutions.

+The space complexity of this solution is O(m + n) where m is the length of `s1` and n is the length of `s2`.
+This follows from the depth of the recursion, where a character of `s1` or `s2` is consumed on each recursive call.

 ```java
 class Solution {
     public boolean isInterleave(String s1, String s2, String s3) {